kholsinger/Hickory/README.md

-You will need to have a C/C++ compiler installed in order to use this package (for now).<sup>1</sup> The [https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started](RStan Getting Started) page has helpful information on getting your system configured.
+You will need to have a C/C++ compiler installed in order to use this package (for now).<sup>1</sup> The
+[RStan Getting Started](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started) page has helpful information on getting your system configured.
 I'll help if I can, but I've been using Macs for nearly 10 years.
 I can probably help with Mac or Linux problems, but I may not be much help with Windows.
 If you've managed to install other R